Lamiaghozy/Online-Retail-Sales-Trends-Analysis/README.md

-🧭 Analysing Online Retail Sales Trends — A Full-Stack Business Intelligence Project

-📌 Overview

-This project demonstrates a comprehensive business intelligence workflow that integrates SQL, Python, and Power BI to analyse customer purchasing behaviour and identify key factors influencing online retail sales performance.

-Through a full analytical pipeline — from data exploration and cleaning to visual storytelling and strategy formulation — the project bridges data analytics and business consulting, showing how data-driven insights can directly translate into commercial impact.

-🎯 Objective

-To analyse customer trends in an online retail environment, identify patterns driving sales performance, and recommend actionable strategies to improve revenue growth and customer retention.

-🧩 Tools & Technologies

-SQL — for data exploration and summary statistics

-Python — for data cleaning, segmentation, visualisation, and correlation analysis

-Power BI — for interactive dashboards and executive-level reporting

-Excel — for preliminary exploration and validation

-Kaggle Dataset: Sample Sales Data

-📂 Project Structure

-Online-Retail-Sales-Trends-Analysis/
-│
-├── SQL_Script.sql                # Data exploration and summary statistics
-├── Python_Analysis.ipynb         # Data cleaning, visualisation, segmentation
-├── Cleaned_Data.csv              # Processed dataset
-├── PowerBI_Dashboard.pbix        # Interactive dashboard
-├── Final_Report.pdf              # Full business report with insights & recommendations
-└── README.md                     # Project overview and documentation

-🔍 Key Analyses

-1. Sales Performance Trends

-Identified annual, quarterly, and monthly sales fluctuations.

-Highlighted November as the peak sales month.

-Determined Q4 as the most profitable quarter across multiple years.

-2. Geographic Insights

-Top-performing countries: USA, Spain, France, Australia, UK.

-Country-based segmentation is used to propose region-specific marketing strategies.

-3. Customer Segmentation

-Segmented customers by purchase frequency and total spending.

-Calculated Customer Lifetime Value (CLTV): $109,050.31.

-Identified 91 repeat customers with an average of 3.36 orders per customer.

-4. Product Line Analysis

-Top-selling categories:

-Classic Cars — $3.9M

-Vintage Cars — $1.9M

-Motorcycles — $1.1M

-Identified underperforming product categories for promotional focus.

-5. Operational Performance

-90% of total sales were successfully shipped.

-Cancellations and pending orders were analysed to improve the order fulfilment workflow.

-6. Correlation & Predictive Insights

-Moderate positive correlation (0.55) between quantity ordered and sales.

-Outlined future predictive modelling using Python for sales forecasting, churn prediction, and market basket analysis.

-💡 Recommendations

-Focus Marketing on Top-Performing Countries — Tailored campaigns to high-revenue markets.

-Boost Top-Selling Product Categories — Invest in inventory and marketing for Classic & Vintage Cars.

-Customer Loyalty Programs — Reward repeat customers and encourage higher retention.

-Operational Optimisation — Reduce cancelled and pending orders through process streamlining.

-Predictive Expansion — Future Python modelling for demand forecasting and churn prevention.

-📊 Power BI Dashboard Highlights

-Executive dashboard visualising sales trends, product performance, and customer segments.

-Dynamic filters by region, product line, and time period.

-Designed for business managers to explore “what drives revenue” in real time.

-🧠 Key Takeaways

-BI is not about using multiple tools — it’s about integrating them strategically.

-Combining SQL, Python, and Power BI creates a complete analytics ecosystem — from raw data to executive decision-making.

-This project showcases the fusion of technical execution and business intelligence consulting.
+🧭 Online Retail Sales — Decision Intelligence & Revenue Strategy Analysis

+A Full-Stack Business Intelligence Project

+Executive Summary

+This project demonstrates how integrated analytics can be used to guide executive decision-making around revenue growth, customer retention, and operational efficiency in an online retail business.

+Rather than focusing on tools in isolation, the work is structured as a decision-intelligence pipeline — transforming raw transactional data into commercial insights, strategic trade-offs, and prioritized recommendations that leadership teams can act on.

+The analysis combines SQL, Python, and Power BI to answer a core business question:

+Which levers most effectively drive sustainable revenue growth, and where should leadership focus investment and operational attention?

+Business Objective

+To identify the key drivers of sales performance and customer value in an online retail environment, evaluate their relative impact, and translate findings into actionable, revenue-focused strategies for growth and retention.

+Analytical Approach (End-to-End)

+The project follows a full business intelligence lifecycle:

+Data Exploration & Validation (SQL, Excel)

+Revenue trends across time, geography, products, and customers

+Order fulfillment and operational status assessment

+Analytical Deep-Dive (Python)

+Customer segmentation and repeat-purchase behavior

+Revenue concentration and customer lifetime value estimation

+Correlation analysis to identify scalable growth levers

+Executive Reporting (Power BI)

+Interactive dashboards designed for leadership exploration

+Focus on “why revenue moves” rather than raw metrics

+Strategy Translation

+Clear prioritization of growth opportunities

+Operational and commercial recommendations grounded in data

+Key Insights (What Actually Moves the Business)

+1. Revenue Is Seasonally Concentrated

+Q4 consistently drives the highest revenue, with November as the dominant sales month.

+This creates clear opportunities for inventory planning, marketing timing, and cash-flow optimization.

+2. Revenue Is Geographically Concentrated

+A small number of countries (USA, Spain, France, Australia, UK) generate the majority of sales.

+Broad, undifferentiated global marketing is inefficient; targeted regional strategies deliver higher ROI.

+3. A Small Customer Segment Drives Disproportionate Value

+91 repeat customers generate a significant share of revenue.

+Estimated Customer Lifetime Value (CLTV): $109,050 per customer, indicating strong upside from retention-focused strategies.

+4. Product Portfolio Is Uneven

+Classic and Vintage Cars dominate revenue contribution.

+Lower-performing categories represent either promotional opportunities or candidates for deprioritization, depending on margin structure.

+5. Operations Directly Impact Revenue Leakage

+While most orders are shipped successfully, cancellations and unresolved orders represent avoidable revenue loss.

+Operational friction is a growth constraint, not just a logistics issue.

+Strategic Recommendations (Prioritized)

+Double Down on High-ROI Markets
+Concentrate marketing and retention spend on top-performing countries rather than expanding indiscriminately.

+Protect and Expand High-Value Customers
+Implement loyalty and personalized engagement programs for repeat buyers to maximize CLTV.

+Focus Inventory & Promotion on Revenue Leaders Prioritize top-selling product lines while using targeted promotions to test demand recovery in weaker categories.

+Reduce Revenue Leakage Through Operations
+Address causes of cancellations and order delays to convert existing demand into realized revenue.

+Advance Toward Predictive Decision-Making
+Extend the analytical foundation into forecasting, churn prediction, and market basket analysis to support proactive planning.

+Executive Dashboard

+The Power BI dashboard is designed for decision exploration, enabling leadership to:

+Identify revenue drivers by time, geography, and product

+Compare customer segments and operational performance

+Quickly assess where intervention delivers the highest return

 #BusinessIntelligence #DataAnalytics #PowerBI #Python #SQL #RetailAnalytics #CustomerInsights #DataStorytelling #SalesPerformance #DataDrivenStrategy #ConsultingAnalytics